cloudsriseup/Credentials/thesorrow_aws_terraform/README.md

 # Usage

-To run this example you need to execute:
+Toadd this user, you will need to execute:

 ```bash
 $ terraform init